 5 Easy Steps to Creating a Break-Even Analysis

 Break-even is one of those vital numbers that can mean success or failure to a small business.
-If you are breaking even your profits are equal to your costs.
+If you are breaking even your income is are equal to your costs.
+You have no profit or loss at this point.
 But, above the break-even point, every dollar of sales is pure profit.

 A break-even analysis is important in several different situations:

-- As you plan your overall business cash and profit strategy.
-While break-even isn't the same as profits, it can be used to determine profit points for product lines.
+- As you plan your overall business cash and profit strategy, break-even can be used to determine profit points for product lines.

-- As your business plans for financing.
-Having an overall company breakeven point can help make your case for a business loan.
+- As your business plans for financing, knowing your overall company breakeven point can help make your case for a business loan.

 5 Steps to Creating a Break-Even Analysis